'The Unknown Known' looks for meaning in Rumsfeld's 'sea of words'

 "I don't know if he sees himself clearly at all," he added.

 "The Unknown Known" is a sequel of sorts to Morris's Oscar-winning 2003 film "The Fog of War."
-In that film, Vietnam War-era Defense Secretary Robert McNamara explains his philosophies on warfare.
+In that film, Vietnam War-era Defence Secretary Robert McNamara explains his philosophies on warfare.

 But "The Fog of War" gathers its strength from McNamara's palpable regret at failing and the war's human cost.